DomagojJaksic/ExpenseTracker/README.md

-Web application made as final project for Software Design course @ FER
+Web application made as a final project for Software Design course @ FER Used Java, JavaScript, SpringBoot, React.js